openconfig/featureprofiles/feature/experimental/p4rt/implementation_guide.md

 3. The client should include a library to make use of Ondatra Raw APIs while it's being implemented.
 This is compulsory for us to easily adapt into our current testbeds.

-4. Additionally, the client should support all features like Packet I/O, Master Arbitration, Flow programming, counter statistics, send/punt packets with the above mentioned P4 info etc. We require all the clients to be using Apache 2.0 as the standard license when they are opensourced.